SoloveyMaria/community/README.md

 # Contribution

 We welcome contributions from other developers.
-To contribute to ```community, please fork the repository, make your changes and submit a pull request.
+To contribute to ```community```, please fork the repository, make your changes and submit a pull request.

 # Contact